MacKeeper/redmine_hacks/README.md

 * Drag and drop between group only works for assignee and custom fields

 ## Roadmap
-* Hot key to edit an issue when in detail page
 * Hot key to popup quick find to switch project
 * Auto-sum all numeric fields